Chitchanok Xaysensourinthone: Early life

 Chitchanok was born in Lausanne.
 His father is Lao and his mother is Thai who own an Asian restaurant.

 Career

 Sampdoria

 At the age of thirteen Chitchanok joined the local team Yverdon-Sport's youth side, and after impressing at various Swiss youth levels had the opportunity to join Sampdoria's B team where he trained with future stars such as Mauro Icardi.
 A serious knee injury kept him out of the game for a year, but desiring to play for his mother's birthplace Chitchanok took the opportunity to join Buriram United with Charyl Chappuis, although because of that injury never made a first team appearance.

 Muangthong United

 He then joined Muangthong United, although once again because of injury only played in the last game of the season where he scored a goal.
 BEC Tero Sasana's head coach Božidar Bandović was impressed by his performances though and had Chitchanok join his team.
-He scored his second professional goal in a win over Port F.C. in February 2015.
+He scored his second professional goal in a win over Port in February 2015.